THE EDINBURGH TRIAL

-The Edinburgh Trial was the first of the club's big three trials.
-Starting out from London in 1904, motorcyclists had just 24 hours to reach Edinburgh.
+The Edinburgh Trial was the first of the club’s big three trials.
+Starting out from central London in 1904 motor cyclists had just 24 hours to reach Edinburgh city centre.

-116 years later the Edinburgh Trial is still a worthy sporting challenge to the hardy motorcyclist or car driver.
+Many years later the Edinburgh trial is still a worthy sporting challenge to the hardy motorcyclist or car driver.
+In 1967 the MCC amalgamated the popular Derbyshire trials weekend and the MCC Sporting trial with the Edinburgh run.